influxdata/docs-v2/content/v2.0/query-data/common-queries/median.md

 ## Use median() with aggregateWindow()
 [`aggregateWindow()`](/v2.0/reference/flux/stdlib/built-in/transformations/aggregates/aggregatewindow/)
-segments data into windows of time, aggregates data in each window into a single point, then removes the time-based segmentation.
+segments data into windows of time, aggregates data in each window into a single point, and then removes the time-based segmentation.
 It is primarily used to [downsample data](/v2.0/process-data/common-tasks/downsample-data/).

 To specify the [median calculation method](#median-calculation-methods) in `aggregateWindow()`, use the